Elderly Muslim man assaulted in Uttar Pradesh's Ghaziabad

 — Unknown Girl (@unknwnn_girl) June 14, 2021

-He was allegedly kidnapped by miscreants who took him to an isolated place, assaulted him, and forced him to chant 'Jai Shri Ram’ and 'Vande Mataram'.
+He said that he was kidnapped by miscreants who took him to an isolated place, assaulted him, and forced him to chant 'Jai Shri Ram’ and 'Vande Mataram'.

-The accused in the video has been identified as Pravesh Gujjar, a resident of Ghaziabad.

-As per the Indian Express, the police, at present, are investigating if he has any prior criminal history.

 The man later released a video describing the attack.
 "They kicked and punched me and forced me to shout ‘Jai Shri Ram’,” he said, breaking into tears.
 “They put a gun to my head and said they’ll kill me.
 They continued to beat me for hours and I kept screaming.”